RobotekPRIME2024/WRO-FE24/README.md

 ## Motor selection

 Comparison of motors:
 The large motor runs at 160-170 rpm, with a running torque of 20 Ncm and a stall torque of 40 Ncm (slower, but stronger).
 The medium motor runs at 240-250 rpm, with a running torque of 8 Ncm and a stall torque of 12 Ncm (faster, but less powerful).
-We use a medium motor for steering and two large motors in the back for driving.
-The medium motor is lighter and is sufficient for steering, while the larger motors have more power, which helps them be the main driving force of the robot.
+We use a medium motor for steering and two medium motors in the back for driving.
+We use medium motors because they are lighter, faster and have enough torque.
+<!The medium motor is lighter and is sufficient for steering, while the larger motors have more power, which helps them be the main driving force of the robot.>

 ## Chassis design

-We placed the middle motor for the rudder horizontally, trying to create an ackerman angle, but eventually abandoned this idea.
+We placed the steering motor horizontally to save space and make an Ackerman angle.
+The length of our robot is 16 cm, which allows us to park perpendicularly.
 With the help of gears, we increase the number of revolutions of the rear motors by 19%.
 Wheels with a diameter of 62.4 mm also help to increase speed.
-The speed of our robot is 6.4 m/s.
+The maximum speed of our robot is 1 m/s.
 Our robot is rear-wheel drive.
 This greatly simplifies the design and improves maintainability.
 We have a differential on the rear axle, which helps reduce the turning radius.
 3D models of the robot made in BrickLink Studio 2.0 and SolidWorks are located in the [Models](https://github.com/RobotekPRIME2024/WRO-FE24/tree/main/Models) folder.

 ***